sandeep-hegde/hacking-with-ios-swiftui/README.md

 - **Word Scramble**: Build a game to rearrange letters, leveraging the power of Lists.
 - **Animation**: Adding visual flair to UI with springs, bounces, and other animations.
 - **iExpense**: Build a second view for this app to track personal expenses.
-- **Bookworm**: Utilized SwiftData for an app that helps track your favorite books.
+- **Bookworm**: Utilize SwiftData for an app that helps track your favorite books.
 - **SwiftData**: In-depth tour of how SwiftUI and SwiftData work together.
-- **Accessibility**: Focused on making apps accessible to a broader audience.
+- **Accessibility**: Focus on making apps accessible to a broader audience.
-- **Hot Prospects**: Crafted a conference app with tabs and context menus.
+- **Hot Prospects**: Craft a conference app with tabs and context menus.
-- **Layout and Geometry**: Explored the nuances of SwiftUI's layout system.
+- **Layout and Geometry**: Explore the nuances of SwiftUI's layout system.
-- **Drawing**: Used shapes, paths, colors, and more to create custom art for your app
+- **Drawing**: Use shapes, paths, colors, and more to create custom art for your app
 - **Core Data**: Take an in-depth tour of how SwiftUI and Core Data work together

 Each project here is a step in my journey to mastering SwiftUI, combining theory with practical, real-world applications.
 Feel free to explore and share in the learning experience!

 **Note**:
 - The goal of undertaking this project is to gain a comprehensive understanding and practical experience in iOS development via SwiftUI by working on my personal project.
 Consequently, the list provided may not encompass every project discussed in the course.
-For any projects not mentioned here, please refer to the course link.
+For any projects not mentioned here, **please refer to the course link**.
 Thank you!
-- "The projects titled 'Views and Modifiers,' 'Animation,' 'Layout and Geometry,' and 'Drawing' focus solely on conceptual learning; therefore, there will be no screenshots provided for these topics."
+- The projects titled **Views and Modifiers**, **Animation**, **Layout and Geometry**, and **Drawing** focus solely on conceptual learning; therefore, there will be no screenshots provided for these topics.

 ---